shokai/hubot-mongodb-brain/README.md

 # hubot-mongodb-brain
 MongoDB brain for Hubot.
-Support MongoLab and MongoHQ on heroku.
+Support MongoLab and MongoHQ on Heroku.

 - https://github.com/shokai/hubot-mongodb-brain
 - https://npmjs.com/package/hubot-mongodb-brain

 [![Circle CI](https://circleci.com/gh/shokai/hubot-mongodb-brain.svg?style=svg)](https://circleci.com/gh/shokai/hubot-mongodb-brain)

+## difference betweet `redis-brain`

+Hubot's default `redis-brain` saves all data into one large blob (It's not using Redis as KVS) and write it every 20 seconds.
+So it exceeds `maxmemory` of Redis.

 ## Requirements